fstwn/moodlesheet/README.md

 ## 3. Export the moodle gallery as a portfolio (HTML with attachments)

 Eport the moodle gallery as a portfolio (HTML with attachments).
 You should get a `portfolio-export.zip` file.
+Rename this into something useful, .e.g.
-Unzip this into a new directory inside the `input` directory.
+`b322_2021_aufgabe01.zip` and place it into the `input` directory.
 Your folder structure should then be something like this:

 ```
 moodlesheet/
 ├─ input/
-│  ├─ portfolio-export/
+│  ├─ b322_2021_aufgabe01.zip
 │  │  ├─ site_files
 │  │  ├─ Portfolio-full.html (or similar name)
 ```

+*NOTE: You don't need to unzip the file, a new folder with the same name and all contents will be created automatically inside `input/`.*

 ## 4. Run the script